 19th Century US Newspapers Digital Archive

-This full-text searchable, facsimile-image database provides access to primary source newspaper content from the 19th century, featuring full-text content and images from numerous newspapers from a range of urban and rural regions throughout the U.S. The collection encompasses the entire 19th century, with an emphasis on such topics as the American Civil War, African-American culture and history, Western migration and Antebellum-era life, among other subjects.
+This full-text searchable, facsimile-image database provides access to primary source newspaper content from the nineteenth century, featuring full-text content and images from numerous newspapers from a range of urban and rural regions throughout the U.S. The collection encompasses the entire nineteenth century, with an emphasis on such topics as the American Civil War, African-American culture and history, Western migration and Antebellum-era life, among other subjects.

 An updated database of the world’s leading science encyclopedia.
-Includes full search capabilities of the 9th edition of the McGraw-Hill Encyclopedia of Science and Technology, biographies of scientists, late-breaking science, 1,000's of illustrations, technology news and links to related web sites.
+Includes full search capabilities of the ninth edition of the McGraw-Hill Encyclopedia of Science and Technology, biographies of scientists, late-breaking science, 1,000s of illustrations, technology news, and links to related websites.
 This is an excellent source for scientific definitions.

 AccuNet A/P Photo Archive

 The AccuNet/AP Photo Archive is a collection of the Associated Press's current year's photo report and a selection of images from their negative and print library.
-The Archive contains over one million photos dating back to 1826 and grows daily as new photos are entered.
-In addtion to photographs there are graphics, audio files and newspaper stories.
+The achive contains over one million photos dating back to 1826 and grows daily as new photos are entered.
+In addition to photographs there are graphics, audio files and newspaper stories.